 To avoid the prophecy Kronos would swallow his own children, born to Rhea, imprisoning them in his stomach when they were born.
 Thus, Poseidon, Hades, Hestia, Demeter and Hera, were all born and imprisoned.
 Zeus would have followed his siblings, but Gaia aided Rhea in hiding the last born son on Crete.

 Gaia was already planning the overthrow of Kronos and the Titans, and so when Zeus came of age, it was Gaia who convinced him to rise up against his father.
 The Titanomachy would be the result, and Gaia managed to ease her own pain, by having Zeus release the Cyclopes and Hecatonchires from within her.

 Zeus had rid Gaia of her pain, but then immediately brought about new pain by imprisoning most of the defeated Titans within Tartarus at the end of the Titanomachy.
-As a result Gaia would conspire once again, this time with the Gigantes, although in the Gigantomachy, Zeus was once again ultimately successful.
+As a result, Gaia would conspire once again, this time with the Gigantes, although, in the Gigantomachy, Zeus was once again ultimately successful.

 A Third Generation of Offspring

 Zeus did not punish Gaia for conspiring against him though, and Mother Earth would mate with a number of Olympian gods to bring forth a third generation of offspring.
-With Zeus, Gaia would become mother to King Manes, with Poseidon, Gaia mothered the giant Antaeus and the monstrous Charybdis, and with Hephaestus, Gaia gave birth to the Athenian king Erichthonius.
+With Zeus, Gaia would become a mother to King Manes, with Poseidon, Gaia mothered the giant Antaeus and the monstrous Charybdis, and with Hephaestus, Gaia gave birth to the Athenian king Erichthonius.

 The Role of Gaia in Greek Mythology